Monday, October 17, 2016

 Lord of the White Field - Dungeon Magazine, issue #184

 Also originally a 4th edition adventure, this side trek explore what happens when a sliver the Ghoul King's power leaks into a small village.
 This is another zombie... er... ghoul apocalypse style adventure that make the PCs solve the mystery before the realm is overrun by ghouls.
+This was also a lot of fun to run when my group played 4e.
 This has not been converted to 5e, but a quick conversion using ghouls right out of the Monster Manual would likely create an adventure for about levels 4 to 6 (give or take).

 Night of the Walking Dead